-In brief, the team behind the “/research/know-how/success-stories/economy-of-things-a-technology-and-business-evolution/” project at Bosch Research is convinced that by establishing suitably organized marketplaces, along with payment and incentive systems, Europe’s diversity and individuality will be leveraged as strengths to provide an efficient and globally competitive basis for a value-based digital economy.
+In brief, the team behind the “Economy of Things” project at Bosch Research is convinced that by establishing suitably organized marketplaces, along with payment and incentive systems, Europe’s diversity and individuality will be leveraged as strengths to provide an efficient and globally competitive basis for a value-based digital economy.

 What are your thoughts on this topic?

 Please feel free to share them via LinkedIn or to contact me directly.

 Author: Ricky Lamberty